Code-Institute-Submissions/TheArcade/README.md

 ### Media
 - Info about how to create a proper README.md was obtained from https://github.com/Code-Institute-Solutions/readme-template
 - Basic writing and formatting syntax for the file README.md: https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#paragraphs
-- I found inspiration for the logo used in this site on https://www.logomaker.com/
+- I found inspiration for the logo used on this website: https://www.logomaker.com/
 - The photos used in this site were obtained from https://www.hbo.com/game-of-thrones/cast-and-crew
+- House Stark crest was obtained here: https://www.vippng.com/png/detail/242-2422088_game-of-thrones-house-stark-sigil-game-of.png

 ### Acknowledgements